GaloisInc/reopt/containers/eval-with-examples/README.md

 contain some high level documentation the respective tools.

-## Test Binaries
+## Simple Examples

-The `/root/deps/try-reopt` directory contain a few small example programs which `reopt` and `reopt-vcg` can be run on once they are built.
-To build and run `reopt` and `reopt-vcg` on an example, simply run `make` in the respective subdirectory.
+In `/root/deps/try-reopt/examples` there are a few subdirectories with simple example programs that `reopt` and `reopt-vcg` can be run on.
+To build the example programs and run `reopt` and `reopt-vcg`, simply run `make` in the respective subdirectory.

 The `/root/deps/reopt-benchmark-binaries` directory contains a compressed corpus of binaries and their dependencies from CentOS7 that can serve as example target